The Department of Small Business and Supplier Diversity

 Payments are withheld for prime contractors who fail to report information on a timely basis (until the information is reported).
 Prime contractors that do not meet their SWaM commitments may be held in contractual default.

-Expenditures with SWaM businesses are calculated on a monthly basis and reported to the Virginia Department of Minority Business Enterprises (DMBE) on a quarterly basis.
+Expenditures with SWaM businesses are calculated on a monthly basis and reported to the Virginia Department of Small Business and Supplier Diversity (DSBSD) on a quarterly basis.
 The University compares its SWaM expenditures with the VCU-specific SWaM goals, and reports progress on a monthly basis to senior management.
 SWaM expenditure calculations include direct payments, purchases from SWaM businesses using the P-Card, and second-tier SWaM reporting provided by prime contractors.

 For More Information